-The Innovative Perpetual Debt Instruments (Innovative Instruments) that may be issued as bonds or debentures by Indian banks should meet the following terms and conditions to qualify for inclusion as Tier I Capital for capital adequacy purposes.
+The Innovative Perpetual Debt Instruments (Innovative Instruments) that may be issued as bonds or debentures by Indian banks should meet the following terms and conditions to qualify for inclusion as Tier I Capital for capital adequacy purposes:

-1. Terms of issue of innovative instruments
+1. Terms of Issue of innovative instruments denominated in Indian Rupees

-Banks shall issue innovative instruments in Indian Rupees as well as in foreign currency.
-Banks may augment their capital funds through the issue of IPDI in foreign currency, subject to compliance with the under mentioned requirements:

-- a) IPDI issued in foreign currency should comply with all terms and conditions applicable in the guidelines issued on January 25, 2006, unless specifically modified in these guidelines. - b) Not more than 49% of the eligible amount can be issued in foreign currency. - c) IPDI issued in foreign currency shall be outside the limits for foreign currency borrowings indicated in sub paragraphs 1.i.a and 1.i.b of Annex 2. - ii) Amount iii) Limits

-The amount of innovative instruments to be raised may be decided by the Board of Directors of banks.

-Innovative instruments shall not exceed 15 per cent of total Tier I capital.
-The above limit will be based on the amount of Tier I capital as on March 31 of previous year after deduction of goodwill and other intangible assets but before the deduction of investments.
-Innovative instruments in excess of the above limits shall be eligible for inclusion under Tier II, subject to the limits prescribed for Tier II capital.
-However, investors' rights and obligations would remain unchanged.

-iv) Maturity period

-The innovative instruments shall be perpetual.

-v) Rate of interest

-The interest payable to the investors may be either at a fixed rate or at a floating rate referenced to a market determined rupee interest benchmark rate.

-vi) Options

-Innovative instruments shall not be issued with a 'put option'.
-However banks may issue the instruments with a 'call option' subject to strict compliance with each of the following conditions:

-- a) Call option can be exercised after the instrument has run for at least ten years; and - b) Call option shall be exercised only with the prior approval of RBI (Department of Banking Operations & Development).
-While considering the proposals received from banks for exercising the call option the RBI would, among other things, take into consideration the bank's CRAR position both at the time of exercise of the call option and after the exercise of the call option. - vii) Step-up option viii) Lock-In Clause
+- i) Amount: The amount of innovative instruments to be raised may be decided by the Board of Directors of banks. - ii) Limits: The total amount raised by a bank through innovative instruments shall not exceed 15 per cent of total Tier I capital.
+The eligible amount will be computed with reference to the amount of Tier I capital as on March 31 of the previous financial year, after deduction of goodwill, DTA and other intangible assets but before the deduction of investments, as required in paragraph 4.4.
+Innovative instruments in excess of the above limits shall be eligible for inclusion under Tier II, subject to limits prescribed for Tier II capital.
+However, investors' rights and obligations would remain unchanged. - iii) Maturity period: The innovative instruments shall be perpetual. - iv) Rate of interest: The interest payable to the investors may be either at a fixed rate or at a floating rate referenced to a market determined rupee interest benchmark rate. - v) Options: Innovative instruments shall not be issued with a 'put option'.
+However banks may issue the instruments with a call option subject to strict compliance with each of the following conditions: - a) Call option may be exercised after the instrument has run for at least ten years; and - b) Call option shall be exercised only with the prior approval of RBI (Department of Banking Operations & Development).
+While considering the proposals received from banks for exercising the call option the RBI would, among other things, take into consideration the bank's CRAR position both at the time of exercise of the call option and after exercise of the call option.

-The issuing bank may have a step-up option which may be exercised only once during the whole life of the instrument, in conjunction with the call option, after the lapse of ten years from the date of issue.
+vi) Step-up option: The issuing bank may have a step-up option which may be exercised only once during the whole life of the instrument, in conjunction with the call option, after the lapse of ten years from the date of issue.
 The step-up shall not be more than 100 bps.
 The limits on step-up apply to the all-in cost of the debt to the issuing banks.